alipicakcii/x86_asm_string/README.md

 # USAGE

 The assembly functions in `asm_string.asm` emulate some functions of the C standard library `<string.h>` for an x86 system.
-They are written to support ELF and System-V ABI.
+They are written to support ELF.
 The emulated functions are listed below and can be called directly from C/C++ (in C/C++ code compiled for x86).

 These assembly functions have been successfully assembled with the NASM compiler and are written in Intel syntax.